amjadkhandeveloper/Monitor_Maintain_Background_Service/README.md

    - Use "Restart" to restart a service
    - **Enable Auto-Restart**: Toggle auto-restart for any service
    - **Set CPU Threshold**: Configure when auto-restart should trigger (default: 80%)
+   - **Set Memory Threshold**: Configure memory limit for auto-restart (default: 1000 MB)
-   - **Automatic Monitoring**: Services are checked every 30 seconds for high CPU usage
+   - **Automatic Monitoring**: Services are checked every 30 seconds for high CPU or memory usage

 ## Important: Detached Process Execution